 As soon as you have requested and applied a license it is automatically activated.
-Also the activation process runs automatically every 12 hours and it must be successful at least once per 30 days.
-After 30 days without activation the master will stop (global monitoring downtime).
-Each activation gives you 30 days running Avantra.
+Also, the activation process runs automatically every 12 hours and it must be successful at least once per 30 days.
+After 30 days without activation, the master will stop (global monitoring downtime).
+Each activation gives you 30 days to run Avantra.
 The Avantra Server contacts our activation servers at

 and it considers the proxy definitions in HttpProxyHost (or LicenseActivationHttpProxyHost) and the related settings.

 If your Avantra Server is not connected to the Internet, you have to perform this periodic activation manually using your browser ( , Request Activation Code manually).
 There will be a warning displayed in the Avantra UI three days prior to the expiration of the activation code.

 You can find the detailed information about the activation data by clicking the icon next to the Request Activation Code manually button on the License Information in .